 Perhaps it’s the dog or new baby in the other room.
-Or maybe your husband or wife likes to watch TV in the other room while you’re trying to sleep.
+Or maybe your partner likes to watch TV in the other room while you’re trying to sleep.
 Whatever it is, sound is bothering you and you need to soundproof your room.

 While soundproofing involves a battery of several tactics—some of them quite involved—there is one surprisingly easy and inexpensive way to cut down sound: filling in cracks.
 For the cost of a couple of cups of coffee at Starbucks, you can reduce outside sound by as much as 15%.